mbideau/cryptkey-from-usb-mtp/README.md

 1. exit the initramfs shell, and the boot process should continue successfully
 2. chroot into the root filesystem with `chroot /root /bin/bash`

-Once in logged in (or into) the root filesystem, do your modifications, then update the initramfs, check it and reboot
+Once logged in (or into) the root filesystem, do your modifications, then update the initramfs, check it and reboot
 ```sh
 update-initramfs -tuck all && cryptkey-from-usb-mtp --check-initramfs && reboot
 ```